klei/grunt-injector/README.md

 Used to generate the content to inject for each file.

+#### options.sort
+Type: `Function`
+Params: `a`, `b` (is used as `compareFunction` for [Array.prototype.sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort))
+Default value: `NULL`

+If set the given function is used as the compareFunction for the array sort function, to sort the source files by.

+**N.B.** Shouldn't be used in conjunction with a `bower.json` file as source, because [wiredep](https://github.com/stephenplusplus/wiredep), which collects Bower installed dependencies, has some intelligent sorting built in.

 ### Usage Examples

 #### Injecting into html file with default options